 - The solution of potassium dichromate solution with dilute H2SO4 is used for the development of negatives in photography.

-- It is also used in screen printing photography because it has a property of tanning leathers and skin on the exposure of light.
+- It is used in screen printing photography because it has the property of tanning leathers and skin on exposure to light.

 - One important application for potassium dichromate is in old police breathalyzer tests for the determination of drink and drive cases.
 When alcohol vapour makes contact with the orange dichromate-coated crystals, the colour changes from Cr(VI) orange to Cr(III) green.
 The degree of the colour change is directly related to the level of alcohol in the suspect’s breath.

 - Schwerter’s solution (solution of 35% nitric acid and potassium dichromate) is used for the analysis of various metals and their purity.
 This is more common for silver, so it is called the silver test.
 It also gives different colours for different purity grades of silver.

 - Potassium dichromate paper is widely used for the analytical test of sulfur dioxide, as it gives a cloud change from orange to green.

 - It is also widely used for the staining, polishing and tanning of wood, which gives it a glossy finish with a rich brown texture.

 - Potassium dichromate is highly carcinogenic.
 Prolonged exposure to this compound can cause severe damage to respiratory organs and even death in some cases.